The Gwineas

-The Gwineas, also known as The Gwinges, are a set of approximately fifteen rocks in the extreme southern English Channel, off the coast of the fishing village of Gorran Haven, Cornwall, United Kingdom, remarkable for its seals, dolphins, gannets, and cormorants.
+The Gwineas, also known as The Gwinges, are a set of approximately fifteen rocks in the extreme southern English Channel, off the coast of the fishing village of Gorran Haven, Cornwall, on the south-west coast of Great Britain, remarkable for its seals, dolphins, gannets, and cormorants.
 There is not too much known about the Gwineas.
-Like other notable rocks around the Cornish coast, the Gwineas is always locally referred to as 'Gull Rock'.
-This may also be reflected in the name, if it has been made up from the Cornish words meaning 'white' and 'island'.

 History

 The Gwineas are believed to have been a hill surrounded by a forest.
 Over time this became an islet and then, eventually, an isolated rock as it is today.

 Shipwrecks

 While the visible Gwineas has been the site of several shipwrecks, the Yaw, a submerged rock to the east, has been the cause of more wrecks.
 Although the bell buoy is called 'Gwineas', it is there to mark the Yaw.
 As an eastern cardinal buoy, it flashes in groups of three, indicating that it is located to the east of the hazard.
 It is kept in place with four large anchors attached to chains, the flashing light is solar-powered, and it is serviced at least once a year.